nathandaven/bynathandaven/_CONTENT_/video/passenger-rail-atlanta.md

 ![](/assets/video/passenger-rail-atlanta/2F2894118f-9927-4480-85aa-4834f61703c3_3840x2160.png)

 However, due to lack of compliance with the freight rail companies, Clayton County and MARTA were unable to reach any sort of agreement to do the project.
 Now, MARTA is proposing “Bus Rapid Transit” for the county, and honestly its a bit of a laughable project looking at it.
-The route just doesn’t make sense for BRT, and while some bus lanes will help the route, its so winding and not at all what MARTA promised Clayton County.[8](https://nathandaven.substack.com/p/is-it-time-to-bring-passenger-rail#footnote-8-139625986)
+The route just doesn’t make sense for BRT, and while some bus lanes will help the route, its so winding and not at all what MARTA promised Clayton County.

 ![](/assets/video/passenger-rail-atlanta/2Fa64b3123-ba5e-455c-90e1-11e60940d50f_3840x2160.png)